 Note: A template on Collect Enterprise cannot be opened or edited by more than one user.
 If a user has opened or is editing a template, the template will be locked to all other users.
 If another user attempts to access the template, they will receive a message notifying them that “[User Name] is editing this template.”
 Once the user who is editing closes the template (by using the Close button), the lock on the template will be removed and other users will be able to access and edit the template.
 If the user who is editing happens to close their browser, or their browsers fails (shuts down on them) without exiting the template, the template will be locked for 2 minutes before the lock is removed.

 For each template, the following information is provided:

 •Facility – If a template has been assigned to a specific facility or facility group, the respective icon will be displayed.
 Hovering over the facility icon will display the facility name in the tooltip.
 Unassigned templates are available to all facilities and do not display an icon.
 Templates assigned to facilities will only be visible when the Collect Enterprise Dashboard is set to that facility or no facility.

 •Name – Template title, as specified by the user creating the template.

 •Version – Version number, as specified by the user creating the template.

 •Type – Form type, as specified by the user creating the template.

 •Format – Template format; frequently a specified EQuIS EDD format.

-•Date – Date of template creation.
+•Date – Date of template creation or last edited.

 •Editing – The Edit icon allows further editing of the template until it is published.